TobikoData/sqlmesh/docs/guides/observer.md

 ![SQLMesh Observer model time intervals](./observer/observer_model-information-3.png)

-The model information page concludes with a list of most frequent audits the model has failed, XXXX, and the largest historical model run times:
+The model information page concludes with a list of most frequent audits the model has failed, the most frequent time intervals that failed, and the largest historical model run times:

 ![SQLMesh Observer historical outliers](./observer/observer_model-information-4.png)